Track

 For those seeking more senior roles or aiming to showcase a deep understanding of Generative AI, let's explore some advanced interview questions.

-Explain the concept of "Diffusion Models" and how they differ from GANs and VAEs.
+Explain the concept of "Diffusion Models" and how they differ from older architectures.

 Diffusion Models work primarily by gradually adding noise to an image until only noise remains—and then learning how to reverse this process to generate new samples from noise.
 This process is called diffusion.
 These models have gained popularity for their ability to output high-quality and highly detailed images.